Pick the one you want most

 The most compelling evidence to support a genetic influence on sleep apnea has stemmed from twin studies.
 In a large-scale twin study of sleep apnea, researchers found a heritability estimate of 73%, indicating that approximately three-quarters of your risk for sleep apnea is attributable to genetic factors.
 Identical twins exhibited nearly identical patterns of sleep apnea, while fraternal twins exhibited significantly different patterns of sleep apnea.

 This study truly changed the perspective of the field of sleep, whether the approach was genetic or otherwise.
 Prior to the investigation, the prevailing assumption was that sleep apnea was primarily due to environmental factors.
-Now, we have evidence that your genetic code represents a strong predictor for whether you will develop sleep apnea.
+Now, we have evidence that your genetic code represents a strong predictor for whether you will develop obstructive sleep apnea.
+Understanding the genetic architecture of Obstructive Sleep Apnea Syndrome has become a priority for researchers seeking to identify at-risk individuals before symptoms manifest.

 The Impact of Genetics on Sleep Apnea Risk